 One of the most famous reasons to reject the existence of God is the existence of evil.
 Either evil or God can exist, not both.
 The dilemma relies on the supposition that these three propositions cannot all be true at once

 - Evil exists.

-Usually the whole thing is stated as though not a single Christian, Jewish, Muslim, otherwise religious person has ever noticed the potential logical hang up with believing these three things.
-Thus a non-Christian or atheist of some sort will point out that a good God would stop evil, a powerful God can, but evil happens therefore either proposition 1 or 2 isn’t true…therefore in a non-sequitur of immense proportions.
-If God is not all powerful or all good by my definition, then God does not exist.
-Now, incidentally many solutions to the problem of evil have been proposed.
-Many of them hold a degree of logical force.
-This is very important because the rhetoric (in the form of logic) goes thus:
+In modern atheist rhetoric, the whole thing is stated as though not a single Christian, Jewish, Muslim, otherwise religious person has ever noticed the potential logical hang up with believing these three things.
+Thus a non-Christian or atheist of some sort will point out that a good God would stop evil, a powerful God can, but evil happens therefore either proposition 1 or 2 isn’t true…therefore in a non-sequitur of immense proportions, “if God is not all powerful or all good by my definition, then God does not exist.”

 - If I can make you feel confused about the problem of evil, then you are irrationally believing in God.

 - I stated the problem of evil, therefore you are confused,(or even if you’re not), therefore God does not exist.
 (I know it does not follow, just thinking of discussions at dinner parties.)

 - Believing in God does not comport with reality if the problem of evil creates a contradiction.